toivjon/max-pondus/README.md

 - Administrators may add new users and modify or delete existing users.
 - Administrators may also act as normal users.

+### Exercises
+- Mechanics can be classified into isolated and compound exercises.
+- Exercises contain at least name and instructions.
+- Exercises may contain additional links e.g. links to videos or additional information.
+- Exercises may contain a list of the target and synergist muscles.
+- Muscle and muscle group catalog is provided by the service.
+- Administrators may add new exercises and modify or delete existing exercises.

+### Workouts
+TODO

+### Programs
+TODO

 ## Entities
 This section contains information about the application entities and their relationships.